Roger Dingledine

 Roger Dingledine is an American computer scientist known for having co-founded the Tor Project.
 A student of mathematics, computer science, and electrical engineering, Dingledine is also known by the pseudonym arma.
 As of December 2016, he continues in a leadership role with the Tor Project, as a project Leader, Director, and Research Director.
-His father, Raymond Dingledine, is a professor in Emory School of Medicine.

 Education

-Dingledine graduated from MIT with Bachelor of Science degrees in Mathematics and Computer Science in 2000.
-Then he obtained Master of Engineering in Electrical Engineering and Computer Science from MIT.
+Dingledine graduated from MIT with Bachelor of Science degrees in Mathematics and Computer Science and Engineering in 2000.
+He later obtained a Master of Engineering in Electrical Engineering and Computer Science from MIT.